modified Nikon F3 small camera

 the modified counter on the camera top, numbers to 72 exposures.

-rear of the Motor Drive usually features two 'cheat sheet' decals for
+rear of the Motor Drive usually features two 'cue card' decals for

 certain common tasks.

-F3 Small Camera, like the consumer F3 model, can take a number of
+NASA Modified F3 Small Camera, like the consumer F3 model, can take

-different 'backs' (doors).
-While the consumer versions choices are
+a number of different 'backs' (doors).
+While the consumer versions choices

 backs Ihave seen that were in use for this camera type in Space.